Black Woman Who Took Over Paper Calling For ‘Klan To Ride Again’ Resigns After Just Weeks

-Just weeks after taking over of an Alabama paper following the widely-followed resignation of the paper’s longtime editor, Elecia R. Dexter has resigned, CNN reports.
-Dexter took the helm of the Democrat-Reporter in the town of Linden last month when the former publisher and editor Goodloe Sutton stepped down after a racially-charged editorial titled “The Klan Needs to Ride Again” drew international attention.
+Just weeks after taking over an Alabama newspaper following the widely-followed resignation of the paper’s longtime editor, Elecia R. Dexter has resigned, CNN reports.
+Dexter took the helm of The Democrat-Reporter in the town of Linden last month when the former publisher and editor, Goodloe Sutton, stepped down after a racially-charged editorial titled “The Klan Needs to Ride Again” drew international attention.

 Following Sutton’s resignation, Dexter was unexpectedly tapped to lead the paper after joining the company only recently.
 She was working as a clerk for the paper and had no journalism background or experience.

-None-the-less, Dexter took control with the mandate to take the paper in a new direction.
+Nonetheless, Dexter took control with the mandate to take the paper in a new direction.

-Sutton for his part said that he now planned to live his life as an “out-of-work deadbeat” after leaving the paper, promising to “drink beer and sex young women” while also committing to not do anything with the newspaper, which he still owns.
+Sutton, for his part, said that he now planned to live his life as an “out-of-work deadbeat” after leaving the paper, promising to “drink beer and sex young women,” while also committing to not do anything with the newspaper, which he still owns.

 Dexter, however, says that things did not play out that way.